 - restore general campus operations

-The plan works in concert with the College's Continuity of Operations Plan (COOP) to achieve these priorities.
+The plan works in concert with the university's Continuity of Operations Plan (COOP) to achieve these priorities.

 The Emergency Management Team (EMT) plans and executes emergency preparedness, response, and recovery functions and develops and maintains the COOP.
 The members of the EMT include:

-- Vice President for Administration -- Chair and Emergency Plan Coordinator
+- Senior Vice President for Finance & Administration -- Chair and Emergency Plan Coordinator

 - Vice President for Student Affairs